mengbinhao/jack-note/docs/english/NPR.md

   > Four out of five whose lives ended were 65 or older
   > get xxx down to a very low level
   > He admits that he missed the mark
-  > the weight of calamity is going to become much more apparent to poeple in the upcoming days and weeks
+  > the weight of calamity is going to become much more apparent to people in the upcoming days and weeks
   > while the country tries getting back on its feed

 - 2020.6.3